matteobortolazzo/couchdb-net/README.md

 ### Bookmark and Execution stats

-If bookmark and execution stats must be retrived, call *ToCouchList* or *ToCouchListAsync*.
+If bookmark and execution stats must be retrieved, call *ToCouchList* or *ToCouchListAsync*.

 ```csharp
 var allRebels = await rebels.ToCouchListAsync();